Dwain-Daniel/Milestone-Project-1/README.md

 <h3>Acknowledgements</h3>

 I received inspiration for my project from a website I designed on https://www.wix.com/dashboard/8382ebdf-1005-401b-acae-10f20c642ad9/home

-My mentor for helping me.
+Also I thank my mentor for helping me and providing the guidance I needed.